Solo travelers aren’t always what they seem.

 I went, I not only survived, I astounded myself.
 I almost feel like Walter Mitty, in that I finally did something interesting in my life.

-I created a travel blog, mainly for myself, but it also enabled any of my friends of family who were interested to see what I was up to.
+I created a travel blog, mainly for myself, but it also enabled any of my friends and family who were interested to see what I was up to.
 I believe my mother followed my blogs religiously so I matched up the words and photos in a photo book for Christmas.
 I ordered an extra one for me, because I still couldn’t believe that I did it (and I still look at it every now and then).

 About six weeks after I got home, I got a random email (I can’t even remember where it came from) telling me about a MSC cruise that included Casablanca, Morocco.

 Yep, I am doing it all again.
 This time flying return to Rome and spending most of my time on land travelling solo in Italy and I have been learning Italian for the past nine months.